 For a detailed list to help you troubleshoot dense bread, check out the why is my bread so dense post.

 There are several ways to learn how to make artisan bread, there are many bread baking books you can use, youtube videos and online tutorials.
-I have a step by step how to make bread course which teaches artisan bread baking techniques also if you wish to learn from myself.
+I have a step-by-step how to make bread page that teaches artisan bread baking techniques.